M-Grzymowicz/Banking-Customer-Churn---Analysis-and-Prediction/README.md

 **Interpretation:**

-84% of all predictions (for both retainers and cjurners) are correct.
+84% of all predictions (for both retainers and churners) are correct.
 58% of predicted churn cases are correct.
 The best model's predictions capture 68% of actual churners.

-The diagram below, based on the confusion matrix, provides a more intuitive way to evaluate the quality of the model.
+To provide a more intuitive assessment, you can refer to the diagram below.
+( It is based on the confusion matrix.)

 <img src="results/figures/prediction_reliability.png" width="500"/>